Women in ancient Rome: Always a Daughter

 In the early Republic, the bride became subject to her husband's potestas, but to a lesser degree than their children.
 By the early Empire, however, a daughter's legal relationship to her father remained unchanged when she married, even though she moved into her husband's home.
 This arrangement was one of the factors in the degree of independence Roman women enjoyed relative to those of many other ancient cultures and up to the early modern period.
-Although a Roman woman had to answer to her father legally, she didn't conduct her daily life under his direct scrutiny, and her husband had no legal power over her.
+Although a Roman woman had to answer to her father legally, she did not conduct her daily life under his direct scrutiny, and her husband had no legal power over her.

 A daughter was expected to be deferential toward her father and to remain loyal to him, even if it meant having to disagree with her husband's actions.
 For some, "deference" was not always absolute.
-After arranging his daughter's first two marriages, Cicero disapproved — rightly, as it turned out — of her choice to marry the unreliable Dolabella, but found himself unable to prevent it.
+After arranging his daughter's first two marriages, Cicero disapproved—rightly, as it turned out—of her choice to marry the unreliable Dolabella, but found himself unable to prevent it.

 A daughter kept her own family name (nomen) for life, not assuming that of her husband.
 Children usually took the father's name.
 In the Imperial period, however, children might sometimes make their mother's family name part of theirs, or even adopt it instead.

 Women and sexuality

 From the start of the Roman Republic, there was a high emphasis placed on a woman's virginity.
 Pudicitia (chastity) was a goddess of feminine purity, and was worshipped by Roman women.
 Only those who were virgins were allowed to enter the temple.
 A woman's sexual life began with the consummation of her marriage in her husband's cubiculum (private room), where slaves did not enter.
-In Roman houses, it was common for men and women to each have their own cubicula, allowing the potential for them to carry on separate sex lives from.
+In Roman houses, it was common for men and women to each have their own cubicula, allowing the potential for them to carry on separate sex lives.
 While it was expected that women should only have sexual relations with their husbands, it was common for a man to have many sexual partners throughout his life.
 After marriage, women were scrutinized in the household to prevent any adulterous behavior.
 For example, Julius Caesar's second wife, Pompeia, attempted to have private relations with Publius Clodius.
 Julius Caesar's mother, Aurelia, who monitored Pompeia's actions, prevented their private meetings.
 The mere possibility of Pompeia committing adultery caused Caesar to divorce her.